agunechemba/agunechemba.github.io/_posts/2026-02-17-tug_of_war_math.md

 This project is part of my ongoing work in building interactive digital experiences that educate, engage, and entertain.

-👉 Explore the project here: https://agunechemba.name.ng/tug-of-war/
+👉 Explore the project here: [Tug Of War](https://agunechemba.name.ng/tug-of-war/)